data-gymnasia/courses/content/spark/content.md

 ---

-*Solution*.
-No. It selects each row with probability 20\%, independently of the others.
+*Solution.* No. It selects each row with probability 20\%, independently of the others.
 If you run it several times and call the _{code.language-python}count_ method, you'll find that its length varies (according to the binomial distribution).